anttonalberdi/DAMMA/README.md

 ### Aggregrate compounds into 10 functions

-The compounds data can be aggregated to the main functional levels using the aggregate_functions() function.
+The compounds data can be aggregated to the main functional levels using the damma_functions() function.
 These data are useful to obtain overall functional information for statistical analyses that required a reduced number of features.
 ```
-distilled_table_functions <- aggregate_functions(distilled_table_compounds,functions_table,normalise=FALSE)
+distilled_table_functions <- damma_functions(distilled_table_compounds,functions_table,normalise=FALSE)
 distilled_table_functions_bin <- aggregate_functions(distilled_table_compounds_bin,functions_table,normalise=TRUE)

 ```